From Mass-Shell Factorisation to Spin: An Attempt at a Matrix-Valued Liouville Framework for Relativistic Classical and Quantum Phase-Spacetime: Free particle Relativistic Liouville equation and the spinor-matrix distribution function

-This Matrix Hamiltonian is however defined in terms of the three spatial momenta only and is not covariant.
+This Matrix Hamiltonian is however defined in terms of the three spatial momenta only and is not covariant (and so we have chosen the label $3+1$ to reflect this).
 Our argument has gone too far.
-Let us return to the Dirac factorisation and define the LHS of eq.~\ref{eq:df} as a matrix super-Hamiltonian

-which is also first order in every momentum component, and (by definition) covariant.
-An alternative to consider is $c \gamma^0 (\gamma^\mu p_\mu - mc 1_4)$ which expands to {{\cal{K}}}